-- (3) Following the speech of the Director General of the WHO on 5 March 2020, urging authorities to take collective action to limit the spread of the COVID-19 virus, several municipalities in Norway started recommending the cancellation of events open to the public.
-5 - (4) On 10 March 2020, following the global outbreak of the COVID-19 virus, the Norwegian authorities recommended cancelling all events with more than 500 participants.
-They further recommended that a public health risk assessment should be performed before holding events with more than 100 participants. - (5) On 12 March 2020, the Norwegian Directorate of Health ("the Health Directorate") issued a decision based on the Act on Contagious Diseases6 that all cultural events nationwide should be cancelled or postponed.7 - (6) The decision had wide-ranging effects.
-The estimated ticket revenue of the cultural sector in 2020 is approximately NOK 5.6 billion.8 With all events cancelled
+- (3) Following the speech of the Director General of the WHO on 5 March 2020, urging authorities to take collective action to limit the spread of the COVID-19 virus, several municipalities in Norway started recommending the cancellation of events open to the public. - (4) On 10 March 2020, following the global outbreak of the COVID-19 virus, the Norwegian authorities recommended cancelling all events with more than 500 participants.
+They further recommended that a public health risk assessment should be performed before holding events with more than 100 participants. - (5) On 12 March 2020, the Norwegian Directorate of Health ("the Health Directorate") issued a decision based on the Act on Contagious Diseases that all sports or volunteer events nationwide should be cancelled or postponed.